Happy New Year!

 Where: 97 Hoyt St (Boerum Hill) and 53 Bond St (NoHo)

 2nd Avenue Deli is a kosher-certified deli that offers a thorough Rosh Hashanah dinner menu for catering.
-Their catering menu is extensive, and for $500 you can feed 12 people!
-The deli also offers a catering menu for your Yom Kippur meal to break the fast.
+Their catering menu is extensive, and they also normally offer a menu for your Yom Kippur meal to break the fast.

 Where: 162 E 33rd Street ( second location: 1442 1st Ave)

 The chef and owner, Rafael Hasid, is a Tel Aviv native who’s brought Israeli cuisine to Brooklyn by way of the Miriam Restaurant.
-Enjoy your Rosh Hashanah dinner here any night from Monday through Wednesday, where they will be serving items including gefilte fish, chopped liver, braised rib eye, sea bass, and a honey and apple strudel cake for dessert.
+Pre-order your Rosh Hashanah dinner on their website here, where they will be serving items including gefilte fish, braised brisket, halibut, and an apple and honey cake for dessert.

 Where: 79 5th Ave (Brooklyn)

-This Upper West Side, Glatt Kosher restaurant is offering prepaid lunch and dinners for your Rosh Hashanah festivities.
-Their prix-fixe menus can be found on their site here, ranging from $54 to $78 per person.
+This Upper West Side, Glatt Kosher restaurant offers prepaid lunch and dinners for your Rosh Hashanah festivities.
+Their prix-fixe menus can be found on their site here, ranging from $64 to $108.
 You’ll have to pay in advance when you make your reservation, but it’s worth it instead of dealing with the hassle of cooking and cleaning yourself at home.